-Travel Journalism Course Description:
+Travel Journalism Course Description (Fall Semester Only):

 This course is offered fall semester only.
 This introduction to journalism course focuses on understanding and practicing various types of journalistic writing.
 Students will gain an overview of the field of journalism, including the legal and ethical responsibilities of the press.
 Students will understand news sources, how to gather information, understand reporting and be able to meet deadlines.
 Throughout the course, students will write news, opinion, editorial and travel articles.
 Students are expected to gather information through formal and informal interviews to learn how to incorporate quotes to strengthen articles.
 In addition, students learn the basics of photojournalism and digital photography.
 Students are required to create a final photo portfolio using various techniques and themes.